iscc/iscc-core/docs/units/code_meta.md

 !!! note

-    Due to the broad applicability of the ISCC we do not prescribe a particular schema for the supplied `metadata`.
-But we use the Data-URL format because it can encode and self-describe any conceivable metadata in a sufficently machine-interpretable form at any desired specificity.
+    Due to the broad applicability of the ISCC we do not prescribe a particular schema for the `meta`-element.
+Instead we use the Data-URL format because it can encode and self-describe any conceivable metadata in a sufficently machine-interpretable form at any desired specificity.

     **Data-URL Examples**: